Bixal/bixal-site-drupal/README.md

 lando si
 ```

-This will install all the sample content we have created in web/modules/custom/bixal_default_content.
-In order to export new content here, create it locally and run ```lando export-content```.
+This will install all the sample content we have created in `web/modules/custom/bixal_default_content`.
+In order to export new content here, create it locally and run `lando export-content`.

 ### Running Drush